bogdanbojan/moviesplatform/README.md

 *Things to improve* :

 - Naming - I'm not fully content with the naming.
-A lot of adjustments can be made on this part but I'll focus on tests right now.
+Adjustments can always be made on this part after all..
 - Application struct is in `api/web/server`.
 Which is a bit weird - I had some problems with importing it into other packages and that's why it's there atm.
 - `errors.go` and `log.go` could be moved somewhere else.
 - Project structure maybe
-- Better error handling in the storage part of the app.